bixb922/crank-organ/doc-software/README.md

 A initial configuration file is supplied.
 This is what you should modify:

 * The configuration password (as noted above).
 The configuration password is also the password for connecting to the microcontroller in AP mode.
 * The network name and description.
-This name is important, it will be both the WiFi name in AP mode and also to navigate in the browser to the microcontroller, you enter this host name: either http://hostname or http://hostname.local i
+This name is important, it will be both the WiFi name in AP mode and also to navigate in the browser to the microcontroller, you enter this host name: either http://hostname or http://hostname.local
 * The name and password of your cell phone's hot spot and/or the name and password of your home router, to be able to connect to the microcontroller from your cell phone.

 You should check the checkbox "Password is required to make configuration changes".
 This will ask for the configuration password each time you save a change of configuration, i.e. not very often.
 Normal music playback does not need password.
 I make no claim about the security of this software, but the password will aid to prevent unauthorized or accidental changes.